web-tech-tw/arona/README.md

 ## Documentation

-The documents and instructions is available [the website](https://web-tech-tw.github.io/arona).
+The documents and instructions are available on [our website](https://web-tech-tw.github.io/arona).